lpolon/algorithms-and-data-structures-study/4) Valid parentheses/nodes.md

 - remove last item.
 Is it a closing parentheses? if yes add it to a 2nd stack (stackHold)
 - if no, get the last item of the stackHold.
 Is it a matching pair? if no, return false
 - if yes -> repeat.

+2nd try pseudo-code:
+- iterate input
+- hold opened bracket to decide if it correct or not